comit/sonoff-bridge/SonOTA---Espressif2Arduino---Tasmota-without-compiling.md

 nmap 172.20.19.1-255 -p 80
 ```
 * Use a web browser to connect to a new firmware on your device (note, we're not done yet ;)
-* Update to Tasmota standard image, either by using OTA via internet, or uploading image.
+* Update to Tasmota standard image, either by using OTA via internet (http://sonoff.maddox.co.uk/tasmota/sonoff.bin), or uploading image.
 Device will restart once again.
+Not upgrading to the standard image will result in not being able to store config values and more, as this is just an intermediate image.
 * Still connected to *temporary*  Wifi, login and change Wifi settings to your *home* Wifi.
 Device will reset.
 * Connect the PC to your *home* Wifi and find your new device.
 * You can now configure rest of the system, including correct device type, MQTT settings and everything else.